kanjamad/React-resort-websit/README.md

 # React Beach Resort Project
-* Display hotel rooms
-* Set up functionality so the user can filter
+* Beach Resort is a full stack mock resort website template that can be sold to clients to display their hotel rooms and have option to filter : room type, number of guests, search by the price, room size, included breakfast , allowed pet … more
+* Used react router for routing and create custom 404 page not found and will have option of click return to home page or can navigate through a navbar
-* Used reactor for routing react content API
+* Used react context API for state management
+* used contentful  headlessCMS for data management
 * Full responsive
 * Used react icons is very nice features render as a SVG